About the course materials

 We supply the guides and teaching materials for a teacher to deliver an 11 hour course that takes students from the first switch-on of an SDR through to successful communications with satellite signals.
 Such a course can be delivered during one term ending up with students equipped to explore the radio spectrum more widely on completion.

-The course started life as a 12-hour optional course for third-year Bachelor’s students in Aerospace Engineering and has been broadened to make it suitable for all students that have some basic knowledge of signal theory and signal processing.
+The course started life as an optional course for third-year Bachelor’s students in Aerospace Engineering and has been broadened to make it suitable for all students that have some basic knowledge of signal theory and signal processing.